Drug or Alcohol Abuse & Co-Morbid Medical Conditions

-Drug and alcohol use can trigger changes in the brain and body.
-These changes can affect many body systems, even after a single dose, and chronic substance use can increase the risk of developing additional health issues.1
+Drug and alcohol use can have many serious health consequences on the brain and body.
+Drugs and alcohol can affect many body systems, even after a single dose, and chronic substance use can increase the risk of developing additional health issues.1

 Comorbid conditions are when a person has a substance use disorder (SUD) and one or more medical conditions.2 (p3) Comorbid conditions generally interact with each other, with each affecting the progression and outlook of the other.2

 Addiction and substance abuse is serious enough without the potential for comorbid medical conditions.
 If you find yourself abusing a substance and are worried about your health, call for information about addiction, treatment, and what American Addiction Centers and Sunrise House can do for you.